nimiq/developer-center/learn/validator-trust-score.md

 The size factor penalises validators who control too much of the network's share.

-We define the size $s$ of a validator as the fraction of the total stake it controls.
+We define the size $S$ of a validator as the fraction of the total stake it controls.
 The size factor is calculated as

 $$
 S = \max \left( 0 , 1 - \left( \frac{s}{t} \right)^{k} \right), \quad \text{being } t = 0.25 \text{ and } k=4